JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 “In other words, ma’am–though he hadn’t the shadow of a reason for taking the Diamond–he might have taken it, nevertheless, through natural depravity.
 Very well.
 Say he did.
-Why the devil—-”
+Why the devil—”

 “I beg your pardon, Mr. Bruff.
 If I hear the devil referred to in that manner, I must leave the room.”